 While this step does not attract a grade it is a critical part of the process.
 You will be given an opportunity to discuss your final topic target, which must include identification and confirmation of support from a supervisor with a project topic panel.
 This panel will give you a final go/no-go decision on your selected topic and allows you to progress with the development of the first, graded deliverable.
 The outcome will not always be a "Go" decision and it is expected that some project proposal will be considered inadequate in some way and require further refinement or replacement which must then be approved by the CA40121 project coorodinator who will have been briefed on the panel-reported shortcomings.
 Before you rock up to this project topic approval process have a think about any ethics/GDPR issues.
 You can learn more of this process here.Back to Top

 This activity is concerned with the more formal development of a data science project proposal which will include a literature review and context development.
-The precise expected structure will be available at this link when it has been finalised.
+The precise expected structure can be found here .
 This is an important deliverables as it attracts 10% of the overall grade.